Anne S. K. Brown

 Anne Seddon Kinsolving Brown (1906–1985) was an American historian, socialite, and collector of military memorabilia who married into the prominent Rhode Island Brown family, founders of Brown University.

 Early life

-Anne was born on March 25, 1906, in Brooklyn to Rev. Arthur B. and Sally Bruce Kinsolving.
+Anne was born on March 25, 1906, in Brooklyn to Arthur B. and Sally Bruce Kinsolving.
 When she was six months old her family moved to Baltimore where her father took the position of rector at Old St. Paul's Episcopal Church.
-(Eventually Rev. Kinsolving became Bishop of Baltimore).
-She was the sister of the Rev. Dr. Arthur Lee Kinsolving, rector of Trinity Church, and later, St. James' Episcopal Church in New York.
-Rev. Kinsolving was the father of Lee Kinsolving (1938–1974), the actor.
+Subsequently her father became Bishop of Baltimore.
+She was the sister of the Arthur Lee Kinsolving, rector of Trinity Church, and later, St. James' Episcopal Church in New York.
+Arthur Kinsolving was the father of Lee Kinsolving (1938–1974), the actor.

 She attended Bryn Mawr School in Baltimore, graduating in 1924.
 For the next several years she worked as a journalist for the Baltimore News, writing on a variety of topics including music, theater and art.

 Career

 Anne Brown began collecting lead toy soldiers during the couple's year-long honeymoon trip to Europe in 1930.
 Eventually her interest expanded dramatically to a large collection of military memorabilia, which on her death became the Anne S. K. Brown Military Collection.
 Beyond collecting artefacts, she was a general historian, co-founding the Company of Military Historians in 1949.
 She was one of the few women military historians.
 She also wrote many books and articles.

 In 1962, she was given an L.H.D degree from Brown University.
 In 1965 she lectured on military history at the University of California.